-The property would remain surplus and predominantly unoccupied with associated running costs.
+The Site would predominantly remain underutilised with associated running costs and lack of directed capital investment.
 The value of the proposed asset transfer in non-monetary terms cannot be quantified.
-Nevertheless, a transfer to the Group supports the Council's outcomes of a 'stronger economy' and 'stronger communities'.
-It provides the Group with a sustainable platform from which to deliver its own objectives.
-The proposed transfer passes the building's running costs to the Group thus representing a saving to the Council.
+Nevertheless, a transfer to the ITC supports the Council's outcomes of a 'stronger economy' and 'stronger communities'.
+It provides the ITC with a further platform from which to deliver its own objectives.
+The proposed transfer passes the Site's maintenance costs to the ITC thus representing a saving to the Council.

-The Groups objectives are to provide a local hub which will improve community spirit, reduce social exclusion, help to tackle anti-social behaviour and boost local prosperity.
-The outcomes of these objectives include the following:-
+The ITC's commitment to provide a local amenity will improve community spirit and health and well-being, reduce social exclusion, help to tackle anti-social behaviour, and boost local prosperity.
+The ITC's outcomes of these objectives include the following: